vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 with Brhaspati, Visņu, Soma and

-other gods 192n of England' 171 Reynolds, Reginald, author of Rşicanarayana 132
+other gods 192n of England' 171 Reynolds, Reginald, author of Rṣicanarayana 132

 Cleanliness and godliness' 311